Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Dedicated Safety APIs}

-To support research and testing, commercial AI models should offer a dedicated safety API.
-This API would allow researchers to assess and enhance the safety of these models by subjecting them to a variety of adversarial and safety-critical scenarios.
-By providing such an API, commercial providers can enable external safety evaluations without disrupting the general services offered to users.
-This would foster collaboration between industry and academia, facilitating continuous improvement in model safety.
+To facilitate research and testing, commercial AI models should provide a dedicated safety API.
+Such an API would enable researchers to evaluate and strengthen model safety by exposing models to diverse adversarial and safety-critical scenarios.
+By making this functionality available, commercial providers can support external safety assessments without impacting regular user services.
+This approach would foster industry-academia collaboration and drive ongoing improvements in model safety.